aalfons/RMCLab/README.md

-# rdmc: Robust Discrete Matrix Completion
+# RMCLab: Lab for Matrix Completion and Imputation of Discrete Rating Data

+Collection of methods for rating matrix completion, which is a statistical framework for recommender systems.
+Another relevant application is the imputation of rating-scale survey data in the social and behavioral sciences.
+Note that matrix completion and imputation are synonymous terms used in different streams of the literature.

-Robust matrix completion for discrete rating-scale data with a low-rank constraint on a latent continuous matrix, implemented via an ADMM algorithm.
-For the loss part of the objective function, several robust loss functions are implemented.
+The main functionality implements robust matrix completion for discrete rating-scale data with a low-rank constraint on a latent continuous matrix.
 More information can be found in our paper:

 Archimbaud, A., Alfons, A., and Wilms, I. (2025).
 Robust Matrix Completion for Discrete Rating-Scale Data. arXiv:2412.20802. doi:[10.48550/arXiv.2412.20802](https://doi.org/10.48550/arXiv.2412.20802).